Frongoch

 Frongoch is a village located in Gwynedd, Wales.
 It lies close to the market town of Bala, on the A4212 road.

 It was the home of the Frongoch internment camp, used to hold German prisoners-of-war during First World War, and then Irish Republican prisoners from the 1916 Rising.

 History

 Whisky

-By the late 1800s, Frongoch was the main centre for whisky production in Wales.
-The distillery was bought by Scottish whisky companies and closed in 1910 when they were attempting to establish brands in England.
+By the late 1800s, Frongoch was the main centre for Welsh whisky production.
+The distillery was bought by Scottish whisky companies and closed in 1910.